 If you need to use your phone while driving, take the time to learn how to activate hands-free mode before you even get in your car

 Hands-free mode will allow you to control your phone with your voice.
 You'll be able to do things including making calls and reading texts, emails and notifications.

 On an iPhone: First, make sure your phone is running iOS 8.0 or higher.
 Hands-free mode is unavailable on versions under 8.0.
 If your phone is running under 8.0, you’ll need to do a software update.
 Then look for Siri in your general settings and make sure Siri is activated.
 Once activated you can say “Hey Siri,” then ask your phone to perform a command.

 On an Android: Go to Settings, then Touchless Control to enable touchless controls.
 Once activated, you can use touchless controls by saying “Hey Google” or “OK Google” then your command.

 Get a mount for your windshield, dashboard, or center console that doesn’t impede your vision, so your phone is properly mounted when using hands-free.

 Make sure you know where you’re going before you start driving:

 If you need to use GPS to get where you’re going, set it up before you start driving so you don’t have to touch your phone to adjust navigation while driving.

 It’s hard to break old habits, but being prepared will ensure you’re following the law and most importantly, staying safe.

-We love hearing from their clients, but never want it to be because they were just in a phone-related car accident.
-So don’t wait until the law activates on February 23 — put down your phone and drive safely.
+We love hearing from our clients, but never want it to be because they were just in a phone-related car accident.
+So don’t wait until the law activates on February 23 -- put down your phone and drive safely.